 Trying to answer these questions without proper counsel versed in this area of law can often result a grey area.
 In addition if you speak with officials at the South Carolina Department of Revenue (SCDOR) or the South Carolina Department of Health and Environmental Control (DHEC) you may get conflicting answers due to the uncertainty that typically follows the passage of new laws in addition to the slow coordination and communication that occurs between governmental agencies.

 South Carolina Attorneys At Law can help you properly navigate what often is a confusing and very time and capital intensive period for your company.
 The firm’s principal, founder, and supervising attorney, Brad Thomas has navigated these hazy waters as a co-founder and the in house counsel for Carolina Bauernhaus Brewery & Winery, South Carolina’s first farmhouse brewery and winery with locations in Anderson and Greenville.
 Mr. Thomas has the legal expertise necessary to help guide you through both federal and state alcohol laws.
-In addition, as a co-founder of Carolina Bauernhaus Brewery & Winery, Mr. Thomas isn’t just a knowledgeable attorney, he is an owner with hands on experience with every facet of opening and operating a brewery and winery in South Carolina including: site selection, lease negotiation, federal and state licensing, municipal permitting, construction requirements, and negotiating and drafting distribution contracts.
+In addition, as a co-founder of Carolina Bauernhaus Brewery & Winery, Mr. Thomas isn’t just a knowledgeable attorney, he is a former owner with hands on experience with every facet of opening and operating a brewery and winery in South Carolina including: site selection, lease negotiation, federal and state licensing, municipal permitting, construction requirements, and negotiating and drafting distribution contracts.
 He is also a published author of the book Liquor, Beer, and Wine in South Carolina – A Guide for Entrepreneurs which you can purchase HERE.
 Let Mr. Thomas and our South Carolina Alcohol Law Attorneys help you!

 Trademark Registration & Protection